The Corporate Tax Planning Law Review: Ireland

 Ireland has signed comprehensive double taxation agreements with 74 countries, 73 of which are currently in effect.
 The agreements cover direct taxes, which in the case of Ireland are the following:

 Notable typical or model provisions

-While most Irish treaties follow the OECD model tax treaty, particular Irish tax treaties may depart in some respect from the OECD model language (this is particularly the case with older Irish treaties).
+Although most Irish treaties follow the OECD Model Tax Convention, particular Irish tax treaties may depart in some respect from the OECD Model language (this is particularly the case with older Irish treaties).

 Treaties will typically cover withholding tax on outbound and inbound payments of dividends, interest and royalties, providing for either:

 - a full exemption from withholding tax or reduction in the rate at which the withholding tax applies; or

 - a credit for the foreign tax against the Irish tax payable.